List of Digimon Frontier episodes

 The 50-episode anime series Digimon Frontier, produced by Toei Animation in 2002, is the fourth series in the Digimon franchise.
 It does not follow the plot of any of its three predecessors, Digimon Adventure and Digimon Adventure 02 and Digimon Tamers.
 Instead, the story features five children who are prompted by unusual phone messages to go to a subway station and take a train to the Digital World.
-After two secondary characters, Bokomon and Neemon, reveal that the Digital World is in danger, the children gain the power to transform into Digimon in order to stop the forces seeking to destroy the Digital World.
+After two Digimons, Bokomon and Neemon, reveal that the Digital World is in danger due to Kerpymon and his henchmen, the children gain the power to transform into Digimon in order to stop the evil forces seeking to destroy the Digital World.
 The series was directed by Yukio Kaikawa and written by Sukehiro Tomita and Akatsuki Yamatoya, featuring music by Takanori Arisawa.